antennapedia/antennapedia.com/src/thick/gen_blessed.md

 "Meanwhile, Murray.
 Ruin her.
 Prove to me that you're still mine."

+Nicola, sweet innocent guileless Nicola, to be ruined.
 Malcolm laid his hand on his heart and bowed for the second time in that short interview.
 "Consider her fucking ruined."

 "Good man.
 Knew you'd see it my way."